morloc-project/morloc/docs/types.md

 checking is done, the base type can be checked at compile-time using GHC, along with a Morloc-side check that typeclass functions are implemented where expected.

+OWL as a type system, beyond correctness.
+Imposing semantic meaning on functions.
+This allows them to be organized and searched in databases.

+Google is trying to organize all of human knowledge.
+The semantic web.

+The base type can be derived from the semantic type and vice versa.
+The semantic type is more specific and contains much information that would never go into the base type (and that would not be used in type checking).